Photography Campaign

 Overview

-To mark Loneliness Awareness Week, we partnered with award-winning photographer and filmmaker Jeremy Jeffs to create “Portraits of a Lonely Generation“.
+As part of our wider loneliness awareness efforts, we partnered with award-winning photographer and filmmaker Jeremy Jeffs to create “Portraits of a Lonely Generation“.

 The campaign aims to challenge perceptions of loneliness and answer the question: what does loneliness really look like in the 21st century?